General Glossary

 Abscess or an inflammatory swelling; also for a subjective sensation of something moving from the periphery toward the brain.

-- Rising of the Lightssearch for term
+Rising of the Lights

 "Lights" as a early term for lungs so used to describe pleurisy and croup among other conditions, usually in children.